Test-driven data pipelining

 …tick…tick…tick

-Anyway one thing I wondered about with the bike data was, can we compare average speeds in the morning vs.
+Anyway one thing I wondered about with the bike data was, can we compare average speeds in the morning vs. the afternoon?
+But to do that, I first had to parse the datetime objects and put them in the right time zone.

 Things I learned about zip files